iamareebjamal/up_in_time/README.md

 ##Still To-Do:

 * Obviously, give it some *better* looks.
+* Add a level of validation for IP and time.
 * Add an alert message when user tries to close the alarm tab.
 * Add a message input and display it on tha alarm screen for eminding purposes.
 * optimize the code - Use django's template system